crewdevio/Commands/README.md

    "config": {
       "yourCommand": "--[any] anyFile.ts or .js"
    },
-   "flies": ["myWatch.ts", "index.js"] // by default listen to all files }
+   "files": ["myWatch.ts", "index.js"] // by default listen to all files }

 ```